Storm or Hail Damage? Get a Free Inspection — Insurance Claim Assistance Included

 Permanent Repair or Replacement

 After insurance approval, the crew performs the permanent fix — replacing damaged shingles, repairing flashing, and resealing all affected areas.
-If the damage is widespread, a full re-roof of the damaged section or the entire roof may be approved.
-Contractors coordinate timing based on material availability and weather forecasts.
+If damage is widespread, a full re-roof of the damaged section or the entire roof may be approved.
+Learn more in our roof repair guide.

 5